PerfectlySoft/PerfectDocs/guide/MongoDB.md

 The project will now build in Xcode and start a server on localhost port 8181.

->   **Important:** When a dependancy has been added to the project, the Swift
->   Package Manager must be invoked to generate a new Xcode project file.
-Be
->   aware that any customizations that have been made to this file will be lost.
+>   **Important:** When a dependancy has been added to the project, the Swift Package Manager must be invoked to generate a new Xcode project file.
+Be aware that any customizations that have been made to this file will be lost.

-### Importing MongoDB for use in your project
+### Importing MongoDB for Use in Your Project

 At the head of your Swift file, import the MongoDB package: